-4.3 The history file/table should be large enough to hold all history data generated during the steady state portion of the test.
-However, for the purpose of computing price-per-tpsA, storage must be maintained for the number of history records specified in Clause 9.2.3.1.
+- 4.2.1 The ratio of the values in Clause 4.2 must be maintained.
+Should any value be exceeded, the others must be increased proportionately. - 4.3 The history file/table should be large enough to hold all history data generated during the steady state portion of the test.
+However, for the purpose of computing price per tpsB, storage must be maintained for the number of history records specified in Clause 9.2.4.1.
 This includes the overhead space required to manage and access the data as well as data space.
-The system under test must be physically configurable to support the amount of storage specified in Clause 9.2.3.1.

-4.4 Reported tpsA may not exceed the configured (nominal) rate represented by the file/table sizes in Clause 4.2.
-While the reported tpsA may fall short of the maximum allowed by the configured system, the price-per-tpsA computation must report the priceof the system as actually configured.
+The system under test must be physically configurable to support the amount of storage specified in Clause 9.2.4.1. - Reported tpsB may not exceed the configured (nominal) rate represented by the file/table sizes in Clause 4.2.
+While the reported tpsB may fall short of the maximum allowed by the configured system, the price per tpsB computation must report the price of the system as actually configured.